Alexsanchez-WP/Login-AWP_WordPress_Plugin/trunk/readme.txt

 - Lightweight, fast, and compatible with multisite
 - Translation-ready (includes Spanish)
 - User-friendly feedback system for continuous improvement
-- Plugin deactivation/deletion feedback to help us improve
+- Plugin deactivation feedback to help us improve

 Whether you manage a client site, a brand, or a community platform, Login AWP lets you deliver a professional first impression — effortlessly.